IN THE MOUNTAINS OF FIRE

 I tell them of my need for arms and ammunition—more than I can pick up on solitary raids like this.
 Just as well I spoke to Kiril—the tent with the patch over the ridgepole now holds oxen-feed; they never unpack the munitions-wagon anymore, but surround it by the tents of men, always keeping some awake.
 This will take more work.
 So we arrange for an exchange of notes in a certain seldom-used canister in the cook’s wagon—Sarge hates white rice and never refills it.
 Kiril knows how to weaken the guards for me on the night that we shall arrange; she’ll take care of everything.
 She looks so soft, now, so different from the scrawny little allycat that I first met, but I don’t think mountain maidens come this hard.

-“I cannot tell you how proud I am of you, girl!”
+“I can't tell you how proud I am of you, girl!”
 I exclaim at last as I embrace her alien plumpness.
 “No one else could have done as well with what you had.”
 Then I hug Lufti and he feels like too firm a squeeze could snap his bones.
 “And you, my brave little soldier—you did whatever you had to to get the message through.”
 Martyr for the cause.
 Our living, breathing ghost, and still not mustered out.

 I steal back out into the night, mission accomplished.
 I hug the shadows because some creatures do not belong to light.